OpenSourceEcon/CompMethods/docs/book/contrib/contributing.md

+(Chap_Contrib)=
+# Contributor Guide

-# How to contribute to the CompMethods book and repository.
+This chapter details how to contribute to the *Computational Methods for Economists using Python* book and associated repository.
 The CompMethods project follows the [GitHub workflow](https://guides.github.com/introduction/flow/) and [semantic versioning protocol](http://semver.org/).

 ## Create an Issue